abpetkov/switchery/README.md

 var Switchery = require('switchery');
 ```

-Make sure you're using the `build/build.js` file and you're ready.
+Make sure you're using the `build/build.js` and `build/build.css` files and you're ready.

 There are some useful commands you can use.